 Wait!
 Are tourniquets safe?

 Before we move on to the next step, I think a word about the safety of tourniquets is necessary, as much of what you think you know about bleeding control is probably based on outdated knowledge.
 For decades, standard emergency medical services (EMS) controlled bleeding using a series of six tedious steps.
 The tourniquet was seen as the nuclear option and was used only in a last ditch effort to stop bleeding.
 The aversion to the tourniquet was based on the belief that by completely stopping blood flow to a limb, tissue around the limb would start to die, which would result in the patient having to undergo amputation.
-Unfortunately, by following traditional bleeding control steps and leaving tourniquets as a procedure of last resort, people lost more blood than they needed to.
+Unfortunately, by following traditional bleeding control steps and leaving tourniquets as a procedure of last resort, people lost more blood, and even their lives, than was necessary.

 Unlike civilian EMS, military medicine practices have long called for tourniquet application much earlier in the treatment for blood loss.
 Recent research in military hospitals in Iraq and Afghanistan has shown that, contrary to popular belief, using a tourniquet doesn’t guarantee limb amputation or even nerve loss.
 In fact, researchers found that among patients who had a tourniquet applied to a limb before arriving to the hospital, only 0.4% of them underwent an amputation and usually the reason they got an amputation had nothing to do with the tourniquet.
 On the nerve damage front, only 1.5% of tourniquetted patients suffered any kind of permanent nerve damage.
 Based on this newfound knowledge, many civilian EMS teachers and practitioners are starting to encourage tourniquet use much sooner.